Wednesday, November 3, 2021

 Volkan Baga

-HD: 8 AC: -1 Move: 240’ Morale: 12 Attack: Weapon (see below) x 2 and wing bursts or Brazen Exultation
+HD: 8 AC: -1 Move: 240’ Morale: 12 Attack: Weapon (see below) x 2 and Wing Bursts or Brazen Exultation

-wing bursts: Every creature in a 20’ radius must save vs. breath weapon or take 1d6 damage as the Seraph’s wings release bolts of fiery energy that rain down around them.
+Wing Bursts: Every creature in a 20’ radius must save vs. breath weapon or take 1d6 damage as the Seraph’s wings release bolts of fiery energy that rain down around them.

 Brazen Exultation: The seraph brings their song to a sublime crescendo, releasing the pure celestial energy sealed within them.
-The effect functions as a fireball spell cast by an 8th-level MU centered on the seraph with a radius of 60'.
+The effect functions as a fireball spell cast by an 12th-level MU centered on the seraph with a radius of 60'.
 The seraph can do this once per day, only in a moment of desperation.

 Seraph weapons